Academic Policies and Procedures

 Main Campus Attendance Policy

 At Post University, we recognize that attendance represents a key to student academic success.
 Our courses are designed to engage students and include them in the learning process.
-Regardless of if they are completing a Main Campus course in a 16-week semester or an 8-week term, Main Campus students are expected to attend every class meeting.
+Main campus students completing a 16-week semester or an 8-week term are expected to attend every class meeting.

-- Excused Absence: There are two types of Main Campus excused absences.
-(1) An absence that is pre-approved between the student and instructor to warrant missing class.
-Examples of excused absences include student-athlete travel or games, Honors Program or other academic event attendance, family illness/death in the family, etc. (2) An absence that is not pre-approved, but is unexcused for a reason deemed valid by the instructor.
-Students with excused absences will be granted extensions on coursework completed during the missed class.
+- Excused Absence: An excused absence that is an absence that is pre-approved between the student and instructor to warrant missing class.
+Examples of excused absences include student-athlete travel or games, Honors Program or other academic event attendance, family illness/death in the family, etc. In rare instances, an excused absence can also include an absence that is not pre-approved but has been defined as excused by the instructor.
+Students with excused absences will be granted extensions on in-class work missed during the absence.
 Unless specified in writing by the instructor, students with excused absences are still responsible for completing out-of-class assignments by the original due date.

-- Unexcused Absence: Absences that are not pre-approved as excused absences are consider unexcused absences.
+- Unexcused Absence: An absence that is not an excused absence is consider unexcused absences.
+As described below, unexcused absences may lead to course failure.
 Students with unexcused absences should consult the course syllabus and the instructor to determine if late work will be accepted.

 Find Your Program